 5. Failing to Report the Accident Itself

 All accidents, big or small, need to be reported to ICBC so that a proper investigation may be carried out.
 Police should also be notified (for minor injuries, call the non-emergency line).
 Police will investigate and interview witnesses to help determine who is at fault.
-Report accidents to the ICBC dial-a-claim line soon after the accident occurs.
+Report accidents to the ICBC dial-a-claim line soon after the accident occur.
 If you are uncomfortable reporting the accident yourself, have a lawyer help with the reporting to ICBC.

 5. Speaking Directly To The ICBC About Your Case